Kuggleland/apidoc/README.md

 * **purpose disliking** (https://api.kuggleland.com/1/purpose/PURPOSEID/dislike | Allowed methods: POST).
 Requires authentication and a profile.
 No parameters needed.
 * **nearby people** (https://api.kuggleland.com/1/nearby/people | Allowed methods: GET).
 Requires: 'lat' and 'lng' and optionally a 'distance' in meters which defaults to 5000 if left out.
 * **nearby places** (https://api.kuggleland.com/1/nearby/places | Allowed methods: GET).
 Requires: 'lat' and 'lng' and optionally a 'distance' in meters which defaults to 5000 if left out.
-* **messages** (https://api.kuggleland.com/1/messages | Allowed methods: GET and POST).
+* **inbox** (https://api.kuggleland.com/1/messages | Allowed methods: GET and POST).
 Requires Authentication and a user profile.
 For GET, no parameters needed.
-Will return all the messages received from different users.
+Will return list of users which sent the current user a message.
 For POST, the parameters required is 'to' (recipients user identifier), 'messagetype' (currently only 'text' is supported), and 'text'.
+* **messages from a sender** (https://api.kuggleland.com/1/messages/senderid | Allowed methods: GET).
+Requires Authentication and a user profile.
+No parameters is needed.
+This will return ALL the unread messages from a particular sender.

 ## Example - User registration
 The below is a typical user journey from unauthenticated to authenticated.